 Maasai Tribe, Kenya & Tanzania

 Within their society, most major decisions are decided by the elder men, while a full body of oral law covers many aspects of their behavior.
-For the Maasai their cattle mean wealth and they believe that at some stage all the cattle in the world belonged to them and on occasions they still go on cattle raids, stealing cattle to bring back to their bomas.
-They use the cattle for milk, blood which they drink and on special occasions for meat.
+For the Maasai their cattle mean wealth and they believe that at some stage all the cattle in the world belonged to them on occasion they still go on cattle raids, stealing cattle to bring back to their bomas.
+They use the cattle for milk, and blood which they drink, and on special occasions for meat.
 The meat of lamb and goats is also eaten.

 Stanley Safaris’ preferred Maasai experiences.
 With many of Kenya’s and Tanzania’s popular national parks and reserves within close proximity of Maasai villages, most camps and lodges within these areas will offer some form of a Maasai Village visit.
 These are sometimes seen as tourist shows and not the authentic experiences, we prefer at Stanley Safaris.
 For us, the most authentic experience is the one listed below.

 Maasai Land Walking Experience

 The Maasai Land Walking Experience is a 3-day walk, starting from Arusha and ending in Tarangire National Park.
 This adventure takes you through some of the remotest Maasai villages in East Africa and way off the tourist trail, offering the most authentic Maasai experience in Tanzania.
 You will be guided by the Maasai and will have the opportunity to stop in their villages to learn more about their traditions and cultures.